travelgateX/documentation-site/content/connectiontypesbuyers/legacy/methods/data-structure.md

 +++

 The structure of the API specification follows a standard.
 This document intends to explain every aspect of this structure and their fields.
-You can also download the XSD file containing each and every data structures of the API from [here](/legacy/docs/hotel/storage/hotel.xsd)

 You can read about what changes might and what changes might not cause an error, below: